uxlfoundation/oneapi-construction-kit/doc/modules/mux.rst

      HEADER_DIR <include-dir-path>/<target> DEVICE_NAMES <name>)

-It is also possible specify the path to the ``clang-format`` executable to use to override the version required by ComputeAorta like this:
+It is also possible specify the path to the ``clang-format`` executable to use to override the version required by the oneAPI Construction Kit like this:

 .. code:: cmake